LEGO Shop Bricks & Pieces – New Parts For January 2021

 LEGO Dots – LEGO Creator – LEGO Expert Flower Bouquet

-The dots featuring a sea star and shells also offer details for ocean/beach scene building as the sea star and clam pieces that we commonly see with underwater sets are far from Minifigure scale, these prints are a welcomed addition.
+The dots featuring a sea star and shells also offer details for ocean/beach scene building as the sea star and clam pieces.
+Commonly see with underwater sets are far from Minifigure scale, these prints are a welcomed addition.

 LEGO Friends Cube